rafaelldi/diagnostics-client-plugin/diagnostics-client-help/topics/counters-and-metrics.md

 `Providers` is the field where you specify which counters you want to monitor.
-The default is `System.Runtime` and it includes some basic counters such as `cpu-usage`, `gc-heap-size`, etc. A full list of its counters can be found in the [documentation](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/available-counters), as well as some other providers (e.g. `Microsoft.AspNetCore.Hosting`, `Microsoft-AspNetCore-Server-Kestrel`, `System.Net.Http`, etc.).
+The default is `System.Runtime` and it includes some basic counters such as `cpu-usage`, `gc-heap-size`, etc. A full list of its counters can be found in the [page](counter-examples.md), as well as some other providers ( e.g. `Microsoft.AspNetCore.Hosting`, `Microsoft-AspNetCore-Server-Kestrel`, `System.Net.Http`, etc.).
+The default value is sufficient if you want to view the most essential metrics.

 This field allows you to select not only the provider of interest, but also to filter out some counters from the provider.
 There are some examples: